shouldsee/pype/README.md

    - allowing runtime functions to check buildtime deps when initing.
 - portable `know` functions that can be imported to compose larger systems.
 - [TBC] simpler error messages with lineno, much more debuggable than bash scripts.
+- [TBC] log control
+- [TBC] typical project structures?
+    - pype eats python functions, which needs to be installed before using. import a function from http is risky?
+    - onefile pype: needs to specify python depedencies before eating the actual `know` function
+    - example situation:
+       - pype A lazy git install pype B. pype B lazy git install pype C. encourage explicit management of a package index, where a pacakge is just a folder in the index like 'sites-package'.
 - Linear chain execution within pype.
 - compatible with in-package relative module import
+- typical project workflow
+    - init apt deps
+    - init project.sites-package
+    - run some tests, build some binaries
+    - start some servers

 ## Installation: